 Magnetic Chamber Dissection for larval muscle staining

 For larval dissections, a magnetic chamber was used (Budnik et al. 2006).
 A magnetic strip, with a 30 mm diameter hole in the middle, was glued on a 76 mm x 51 mm slide with 10 mm of the strip sticking out at all sides.
-Each magnetic chamber uses 2 and 4 corner pins.
-For constructing all pins, see igure 1 in (Budnik et al. 2006).
+Each magnetic chamber uses 2 centre and 4 corner pins.
+For constructing all pins, see Figure 1 in (Budnik et al. 2006).
 All pins were glued to a vintage metal index tab.
 A larva is put in the middle of the hole with a drop of low Ca2+ saline, HL-3 (Pesavento et al. 1994).
-Larva are put ventral side and two pins are used to prevent the larva from moving by pinning at the most anterior and posterior side.
+Larva are put ventral side and two centre pins are used to prevent the larva from moving by pinning at the most anterior and posterior side.
 Vannas Spring Scissors – 3mm blades (RS-5618; Fine Science Tools) were used for cutting.
-A dorsal incision cut was made at the posterior end with short shallow cuts between the two trachea until the anterior end was reached.
+A dorsal incision cut was made at the posterior end with short shallow cuts between the two tracheas until the anterior end was reached.

 Phalloidin staining of larval muscles

 The larva was cleaned on the magnetic chamber by removing all internal organs carefully.
 All Ca2+ saline, HL-3 solution was removed with a P-100 pipette and fresh drops were added two more times while cleaning the larval carcass.
 The larval carcass was fixated by adding fresh 4% paraformaldehyde in PBS for 2 minutes.
 All the pins were removed from the larval carcass and the sample was transferred to a glass well with 100l 4% paraformaldehyde for another hour.
 The fixative was removed, and the larval carcass was washed twice with 100l PBS-T (0.1% Triton X-100) for 5 minutes each.
 Two drops of Alexa FluorTM 488 Phalloidin (ThermoFisher) was added to 1ml of PBS-T. 100l Alexa FluorTM 488 Phalloidin mix was added to the well to stain F-actin in larval muscles for 1 hour.
-Phalloidin solution was removed and the larval carcass was washed with PBS-T two times for 5 minutes each.
+Alternatively, FITC phalloidin was used at a final concentration of 1 g/ml in PBS-T. Phalloidin solution was removed and the larval carcass was washed with PBS-T two times for 5 minutes each.
 The larva carcass was put on a microscope slide and mounted in 85% glycerol + 2.5% n-propyl gallate.
 Images were made on an Olympus BX 50 (Olympus) microscope and Hamamatsu ORCA-05G digital camera.
 For a close-up of the larval muscle sarcomeres pattern, images were taken with a Leica DM6000B upright microscope with HC PL Fluotar 20x/0.50 and HCX PL APO 40x/1.25 oil objectives.

 Criteria for scoring muscle defects in larvae